 Senge defines personal vision as “a specific destination, a picture of a desired future” that is rooted in a person’s values, concerns, and aspirations.
 For example, part of my personal vision is wanting schools to be socially and emotionally healthy places for everyone which comes from my deeply held belief that human beings thrive in positive environments.

-So before creating a shared vision together, ask everyone to write down his or her personal vision.
+So before creating a shared vision together, ask everyone to write down their personal vision.
 You might even have them read the section on personal vision in Senge’s book, The Fifth Discipline.
 To ensure student participation, have teachers guide students through this process.